18 Books About Birding and Gardening to Read Now

 Up in the Garden and Down in the Dirt

 This gardening book looks below the surface.
-Learn why the soil you start with is so important to the health of your garden—and how to improve your soil in unique ways.
+In Grow Your Soil, learn why the soil you start with is so important to the health of your garden—and how to improve your soil in unique ways.
+Here’s the best potting soil for every type of plant.

 While you’re a beginner or experienced gardener, turn to this helpful gardening book for everything regarding creating raised beds.
 In addition, discover which plants are the best partners in a raised garden bed.

-If you’re a fan of cutting gardens and arranging your own flowers, this book offers instructions for how to create your ideal garden, along with step-by-step instructions for how to create a variety of arrangements and garlands.
+If you’re a fan of cutting gardens and arranging your own flowers, this book offers instructions for how to create your ideal garden.
+Cut Flower Garden also features step-by-step instructions for how to create a variety of arrangements and garlands.